asyncapi/website/pages/blog/status-update-41-20.md

 AsyncAPI Initiative joined Hacktoberfest.
 We decided to join the event at the end of August when nobody even thought this would happen.
 The first day of Hacktoberfest felt like a false start.
 Because of the enormous amount of spam pull requests, some open-source community people went too far in the #cancelculture trend.
 They opted on Twitter for the Hacktoberfest cancelation and DigitalOcean boycott.
 Luckily, not everyone is a hater, and Hacktoberfest stays.
 Anyway, this is a topic for another post.

 Do we regret we engaged with event participants?
 Hell no!
-So far, yes, we got only 2 SPAM PRs, but we also got many issues addressed (26 in 7 days) that we listed for the event.
+So far, we got only 2 spam PRs, but we also got many issues addressed (26 in 7 days) that we listed for the event.

 We had two primary goals to join the event:
 - Show the community that AsyncAPI Initiative is not just the spec but a lot of great tooling.